rcsb/symmetry/symmetry-tools/docs/CeSymm.md

 CE-Symm requires Java 8 or newer to run.

-The latest release can be downloaded from [Github](https://github.com/rcsb/symmetry/releases) and contains the quatsymm jar file and the `runQuatSymm.sh` wrapper script.
+The latest release can be downloaded from [Github](https://github.com/rcsb/symmetry/releases) and contains the cesymm jar file and the `runQuatSymm.sh` wrapper script.
 The script may be called directly or added to your PATH.

 ## Usage